Lithia (LAD)

 13. Is Now The Time To Buy Lithia?

-Lithia isn’t a terrible business, but it doesn’t pass our quality test.
-Although its revenue growth was exceptional over the last six years, it’s expected to deteriorate over the next 12 months and its gross margins make it more challenging to reach positive operating profits compared to other consumer retail businesses.
-And while the company’s new store openings have increased its brand equity, the downside is its shrinking same-store sales tell us it will need to change its strategy to succeed.
+Lithia isn’t a terrible business, but it isn’t one of our picks.
+Although its revenue growth was decent over the last three years, it’s expected to deteriorate over the next 12 months and its gross margins make it more challenging to reach positive operating profits compared to other consumer retail businesses.
+And while the company’s new store openings have increased its brand equity, the downside is its declining EPS over the last three years makes it a less attractive asset to the public markets.

-Lithia’s P/E ratio based on the next 12 months is 8.7x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
+Lithia’s P/E ratio based on the next 12 months is 8.9x.
+While this valuation is optically cheap, the potential downside is big given its shaky fundamentals.
 We're fairly confident there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.